aimxhaisse/geo-backtracer/README.md

 ## Status

 This is a work in progress, at the moment, this service can handle about 1 million active users sending 1 GPS point every minute.
-Next steps are:
+Horizontal scaling will increase this limit by orders of magnitude.

+## Features

+The current features are implemented:

+- API to push GPS points from users,
+- API to fetch the timeline of a user,
-- API to delete points for a user (GDPR)
+- API to delete all data of a user (GDPR),
-- optimization for users not moving (see Integration with mobile data below)
-- horizontal scaling (which will enable O(100M) users)
+- API to seek correlations at scale,
+- Garbage collection of points older than 14 days (can be configured).

 ## Contributors